baswerc/routes/README.md

 ## Route Mapping

-Routes imposes no class hierarchies or interfaces on your code.
+Routes imposes no class hierarchies or interfaces on your status.
 There are two ways to tell Routes how your Java objects

 ### Convention Based Routing